The Basis for a Healthier Life En espaρol

 The ancient Romans used the posture shown below on the left.
 (Togas were more convenient than trousers, and provided some degree of privacy.)

-The last picture shows a typical tourist.
-He might be surprised to learn that, except for royalty and the disabled, everyone used the squatting position until the second half of the 19th century.22
+The tourists shown below might be surprised to learn that, except for royalty and the disabled, everyone used the squatting position until the second half of the 19th century.22

 Note: The Sulabh International Museum of Toilets website claims that archeologists have found "sitting-type" toilets at ancient sites, thousands of years old.
 The author of the site, Dr. Bindeswar Pathak, was asked for his evidence that these toilets were used in the sitting position.
 He replied that he actually has no evidence, but was simply repeating the assumptions of western archeologists.

 In the diagram of the colon, please locate the cecum, the appendix and the ileocecal valve.
 The left side of the diagram corresponds to the right side of the body.

 The cecum is a small pouch where the colon begins, in the lower right section of the abdomen.
 Wastes from the small intestine flow into the cecum through the ileocecal valve (theoretically a one-way valve.)
 The appendix is a narrow tube attached to the cecum, with a channel opening into the cecum.